 Somewhere not much deeper in Nagaland, as I took a sip of my morning tea (in the unsung town of Pfutsero) watching the clouds playfully swirl around the mountains, I heard my last night’s Naga friends at a distance below.
 The clouds descended heavily on our postcard village of Pfutsero, as a group of men approached me with their massive 14-inch machete knives, avoiding any eye contact.
 The valley echoed with the laughter of women and children.
 A periodic bwak of chicken was moreover notably prevalent.
 This may not be the most beautiful place I’ve seen in the world, said a voice inside me, but it was surely something closer to that – where people live beautifully, eat well and be merry!

 The town of Pfutsero was never on my agenda, and well, neither were many other places I ended up visiting during my three-week backpacking trip in Nagaland.
 The biggest motivation for visiting Pfutsero was, however, the fact that it is technically the highest town in Nagaland and also the coldest.
 In the month of December, little snowflakes sometimes claim the adjoining valleys and turn them from a beautiful green to a magical white — though only during the wee hours of midnight.

-For those who have never heard of it, Pfutsero is located at only 50km from Kohima, but it’s surprising how despite being located so close to Kohima, hardly any tourist ever visit Pfutsero, and with such hospitable locals, the fact becomes even more baffling.
+For those who have never heard of it, Pfutsero is located at only 50km from Kohima, but it’s surprising how despite being located so close to Kohima, hardly any tourist ever visits Pfutsero, and with such hospitable locals, the fact becomes even more baffling.
 Civilized by the Chakhesang tribe of Nagaland, Pfutsero remains one of my highlights in Nagaland.